mayleyc/spl-bert/README.md

 ## Hyperparameters (mayleyc note)
-To use the CUB mini dataset, enter the dataset as cub_mini.
+To use the CUB mini dataset, enter the --dataset hyperparameter as cub_mini.
 For full CUB, use cub_others.
-For other datasets, type the name followed by the type of dataset, e.g. expr_FUN or enron_others.
+For other datasets, type the name followed by the dataset type, e.g. expr_FUN or enron_others.